gmeds/Bacteria-Genomics24/Installing software for the Bacterial Genomics24.md

 The conda installation will, however, take time to install.

+Check that flye has been installed by running `flye --version`

 **Git clone**

 Cloning the repo then running make also works pretty fine: